priobike/priobike-tracking-service/README.md

 # Tracking Service

-A microservice to receive tracks from users.
+A microservice to receive tracks and feedback from users.

-## REST Endpoint
+## Tracks - REST Endpoint

 ### *GET* `/tracks/fetch/` - Get a single track with an API key.